tmlye/mediator/_posts/2015-02-07-the-way-south.markdown

 ![][pic-fixing-bikes]

-We eat dinner with Meritxell, talk for long and try to play Durak, a Russian. card game, but we can't get the rules right, even with the help of Wikipedia.
+We eat dinner with Meritxell, talk for long and try to play Durak, a Russian card game, but we can't get the rules right, even with the help of Wikipedia.
 Well, it's fun anyways.
 The next day, we visit a Buddhist monastery together with Meritxell and her brother.
 Afterwards, we walk around Sitges, a pretty town on the seaside, eat lunch and take a walk along the beach in sunny but windy weather; we had a wonderful day, thank you Meritxell!

 ![][pic-monastery]
 ![][pic-sitges-1]